Natural Ways to Remove Arterial Plaque

 High HDL cholesterol.
 An HDL of 60 mg/dL and above is considered protective against heart disease.

-For people with heart disease or blood vessel disorders, some medical experts advice that it is important to maintain your LDL cholesterol below 70 .
-For those who have diabetes or other risk factors related to heart disease, the treatment objective is to make LDL lower than 100 , while some medical doctors are likely to advice to bring it down to a much lower level .
+For people with heart disease or blood vessel disorders, some medical experts advice that it is vital maintaining your LDL cholesterol below 70.
+For those who have diabetes or other risk factors related to heart disease, the treatment objective is to make LDL lower than 100, while some medical doctors are likely to advise to bring it down to a much lower level.

 LDL (Bad) Cholesterol Level